 - Rinse the red lentils and place them in a pot along with the full amount of water.
 Bring to a boil, then reduce the heat to a low simmer.
 Cover and simmer for 8 to 10 minutes, until most of the water is absorbed.

 - Place the cooked lentils and any remaining liquid in a blender along with the tahini and miso paste.
 (Personally, I keep them in the pot and use a hand blender).
-Pulse until it is well blended.
+Pulse until well blended.

 - Store the dip in the fridge and use it within 2 weeks.